Understanding HPV: A Detailed & Comprehensive Guide

 The time it takes for HPV symptoms to appear after infection can vary from a few months to many years.
 For most people, HPV may not show any symptoms, hence you might not even realise you have it.

-The good news is that genital warts are harmless and are caused by non-oncogenic HPV types (types 16, 18, 31, 33, 45, 52, and 58).
+The good news is that genital warts are usually caused by non-oncogenic HPV types, such as types 6 and 11.
 If left untreated, they may go away on their own, stay the same, get bigger or even increase in number.

 There are treatment options available for these warts, however, they will only treat the warts and not the underlying HPV infection.